 The analysis of daily rainfall from 2010 to 2018 allowed to highlight a series of consecutive 5-day without rain and a consecutive of 7-day without rain.
-As a general rule, these consecutive rainless days are favorable to the evolution of pest and diseases in Foumbot.
-The figure 4 presents the increase in consecutive dry days from 2010 to 2019.
+As a general-rule, these consecutive rainless days are favorable to the evolution of pest and diseases in Foumbot.
+FThe figure 4 presents anthe increase in consecutive dry days during the cropping period from 2010 to 2019.
 It was estimated within the cropping period.
 While the dry days are increasing, the wet days are decreasing.
 The study area was affected by an increase in consecutive dry days and this climatic condition was favorable to the development of insects such as Tuta absoluta and borer.